akami/gfx-raytracer/readme.txt

  _____________________________________________________
  | ---------- GENERAL REMARKS: XML PARSER ---------- |
  -----------------------------------------------------
--- I have created the scene.xsd and scene.xjb files manually out of the provided scene.dtd file
+-- I have created the scene.xsd and scene.xjb files manually
     @see raytracer/src/main/resources

 -- XML mapped classes are generated using the above files using the xjc trans-compiler